jmielkeway/ccos4rbpi_volume0/chapter06/global-memmap.md

 | 8 | 8 | 256 |
 | 9 | 9 | 512 |

 Freelist blocks of order nine are blocks of 512 consecutive pages, or, with 4KB pages, 2MB blocks of memory.
-These blocks of memory allow requests of various sizes to be accomodated.
-For eample, the size of the kernel stack we have been using has been eight pages.
-New kernel stacks can be staisfied by requesting memory from the freelists of order three.
+The allocator accommodates requests of these various block sizes.
+For example, the size of the kernel stack we use is eight pages.
+Requests for new kernel stacks can be satisfied by allocating from the freelist of order three.

-It is the architecture's job to initalize both the `GLOBAL_MEMMAP`, and the `freelists`.
+It is the architecture's job to initialize both the `GLOBAL_MEMMAP`, and the `freelists`.
 In order to do so, it uses a simple new structure, `struct draminit`, defined in [arch/arm64/include/arch/memory.h](code0/arch/arm64/include/arch/memory.h):

 ```C
 struct draminit {